- Become a carer

 We’ll ask you to share evidence of your previous experience, and find out more about why you want to become a live-in carer with Elder.
-If we like your application, we’ll invite you to the Elder office for an Introduction, and ask you to bring any relevant paperwork too.
+If your application is suitable, we’ll invite you to the Elder office for an introduction, and ask you to bring any relevant paperwork too.

 Step two: Introduction

 You’ll meet with a member of the Elder team in person at one of our locations across the UK, so that we can find out more about your experience and qualifications.
 This will also be your chance to ask questions and learn what it’s like to be a live-in carer with Elder.